 EXAMPLE 3: In this example, the tool reports information that is relevant to a particular rule but does not represent an observation about the code.
+Also in this example, kind is absent, and since level is present, kind defaults to "fail".

 "results": [